apache/royale-asjs/manualtests/ImageTest/src/README.txt

 DESCRIPTION

-The ImageTest example is a simple demonstration of the FlexJS Image component.
+The ImageTest example is a simple demonstration of the Royale Image component.
 You can use this test to see if your image loads properly.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX)